CSCfi/csc-user-guide/docs/apps/r-env-singularity.md

 The`r-env-singularity` module can be used to remotely launch RStudio Server on your web browser.
 For this, you have two options.

 **Option 1.
-Using the Puhti web interface**.
-This is by far the easiest way to launch RStudio on Puhti.
-For details, [see the Puhti web interface documentation](../computing/webinterface/index.md).
+Using the Puhti-rhel7 web interface**.
+This is by far the easiest way to launch RStudio on Puhti-rhel7.
+For details, [see the Puhti-rhel7 web interface documentation](../computing/webinterface/index.md).

 **Option 2.
 Using SSH tunneling**.
 This option requires authentication using a Secure Shell (SSH) key.
 Detailed instructions for this are provided in a [separate tutorial for using RStudio Server](../support/tutorials/rstudio-or-jupyter-notebooks.md) and our [documentation on setting up SSH keys on Windows, macOS and Linux](../../computing/connecting/#setting-up-ssh-keys).